 Configuration property Description ext.webapi.callback.url-base The publicly accessible base URL, i.e. protocol://authority without the path, of the Web API callback interface (no trailing slash).
-Since SavaPage is typically implemented as an intranet application to be accessed with a local URL, take care to configure proper port forwarding of the public base URL to the local SavaPage server host name or IP address in your router or firewall.
+When SavaPage is implemented as intranet application to be accessed with a local URL, take care to configure proper port forwarding of the public base URL to the local SavaPage server host name or IP address in your router or firewall.
+Important: use https protocol, and make sure the SSL Certificate for public access is valid, i.e. not self-signed.
+When the certificate is invalid, a third-party service provider might not be able to deliver call-back messages.